balderdashy/sails-docs/Getting-Started.md

 }
 ```

+One great feature of Sails is that by default, you do not have to define incoming routes to
+controller actions.
+This is talked more about in the
+<a href="https://github.com/balderdashy/sails/wiki/Routing">Routing page</a> of this wiki.

-Finally, start the server
+Finally, restart the server
 ```
-sails app.js
+sails start
 ```

-Now when you visit <a href="http://localhost:1337/">http://localhost:1337/</a> the index action of
+Now when you visit <a href="http://localhost:1337/">http://localhost:1337/</a> the browser should
-the home controller, which will respond with 'Hello!'.
+have recieved the response 'Hello World!'.

 # Creating a Model